-EEG, MRI and metabolic studies are not recommended routinely although can be considered in subset populations.
-There is not high therapeutic yield for these tests.
+EEG, MRI and metabolic studies are not recommended routinely, although they can be considered in subset populations.
+There is no high therapeutic yield for these tests.

-There are two features of therapy that are of utmost importance:
+Two features of therapy are of utmost importance:

 - Multidisciplinary (speech, occupational therapy +/- psychology)

 Therapy supports the child best when it is available in multiple environments (home and school).